Janet and Thomalyn

 "What troubles you?" said Janet, who was already more than fond of the elf man.
 "Are you worried that you're an elf and I'm human?
 For know this - I care not a whit about that!"

-Thomalyn sat on a rock and motioned for Janet to do the same.
-"It's time you knew the truth," he said.
-"I was born a human like you, in fact when I was but more than a boy I became a knight.
-A few years ago I was hunting in these very woods when a drowsy wind overcame me, and I fell off my horse.
-The Queen of Fairies was waiting and took me to be her servant.
-Since then I've had to guard the woods of Carterhaugh every day and return to her fairy kingdom at night.
+"The Queen of Fairies was waiting for me," Thomalyn went on, "and she took me to be her servant.
+Since then, every day I've had to guard the woods of Carterhaugh and return to her fairy kingdom at night.
 But even a life trapped in a cursed enchantment would be better than what I found out this morning."

 "But you must!
 You must tell me everything!"

 Thomalyn sighed.
-"If you insist.
+"Very well.
 There is one chance, and it happens only when the procession approaches the circle of stones at Miles Cross where the sacrifice takes place.
 Only then, for a brief time, are the powers of the Fairy Queen weakened.
-If you want to save my life, you must hide behind a tree at Miles Cross tonight and wait for the procession to come by.
-Let the first steed pass - that will be a black horse ridden by the Fairy Queen - and then let pass a brown.
-But run to the next horse, a milk-white steed, and pull the rider down.
-I will be the rider and when I fall, you must hold me fast."
+To save my life, you must hide behind a tree at Miles Cross tonight and wait for the procession to come by.

 "No matter what terrors happen next, your grip on me must last."

-That moment, in Janet's arms Thomalyn turned into a monstrous bear snarling at her and frothing at the mouth.
-The maiden turned her head from its hot, angry breath but held on with all her might.
+In Janet's arms, Thomalyn turned into a monstrous bear snarling at her and frothing at the mouth.
+The maiden turned her head from its hot, angry breath but held on tight with all her might.
 A moment later the bear became a scaly lizard, slippery and venomous, its red tongue flicking about her face.
-Then what seemed like a lifetime later, the lizard was an ice-cold snake dripping with slime.
+What seemed like a lifetime later, the lizard became an ice-cold snake dripping with slime.
 Green slime oozed down Janet's hair and back while the snake coiled around her, tightening its grip and choking her.
-Then in an instant, the snake became a red-hot cinder.
+Then the snake became a red-hot cinder.
+Janet's arms and hands were on fire but somehow she still held on.

 Then... it was over.
 In her arms was Thomalyn himself, fully human and grinning.
 Giddy with relief and joy, Janet remembered to wrap him in her green mantle.
 The Queen of Fairies rose to her full height, and what an angry woman was she.
 "An ill death may she die!" cried the Queen, pointing to Janet, "for she's taken away the bonniest knight in all my company.
 Had I known what I would see this night, I'd have taken out his eyes and put in pegs to block his sight!"